This post is part two of a two-part story. To read part one, click here.

 By the time we reached Big Red, the largest, most challenging and final dune in the desert, the moon was high in the sky and spirits amongst the group were similarly elevated.
 Birdsville, a mere 35km of gravel road further along, was now a beaming floodlight at the end of a long and tiring tunnel.
 It had been an epic crossing, full of challenge and adventure.

-For me, the allure of driving a bunch of battle weary, iconic 4WDs across the world’s largest sand dune desert had lived up to expectations.
+For me, the allure of driving a bunch of battle weary, iconic 4WDs across one of the world’s largest sand dune deserts had lived up to expectations.
 Despite all of their idiosyncrasies, the old school ergonomics and lacklustre performance, the Icons had performed admirably in arduous conditions.
 However, there is simply no comparison when it comes to all round comfort, breadth of ability, safety and reliability.
 Others on the trip may disagree, but for me, there is a clear winner in the Icon vs aircon debate.
 Climate control all the way!

 You may be wondering what came of the remainder of our convoy?
 Let’s just say that six hours turned into twelve and it was after 2.00am when they rolled into Birdsville.
 What took them so long you ask?
 That’s another story altogether!